 In retail, where companies can go quickly from rags to riches – or riches to rags – the customer’s perception of, and experience with, your brand is critical not only to staying in business, but growing your business as well.
 Qualex can enable retailers across all segments – apparel, grocery, specialty, general merchandise, online and hardlines...

-Qualex delivers sports and -specific BI, CRM and mobile solutions that define IT strategies drive systems selections and target business process and IT infrastructure review.
+Qualex delivers sports and entertainment -specific BI, CRM and mobile solutions that define IT strategies drive systems selections and target business process and IT infrastructure review.
 Qualex’s enterprise solutions include Enterprise Intelligence Platforms that integrate individual technology components into a single, unified system.
 This results in an information flow that transcends organizational silos, diverse computing platforms and niche tools, while also delivering new insights to drive increased value for any organization.
 With our iQ-Sports Data Model we provide consistent reporting and analytical platform for predictive analytics.

 Operational source systems populating the iQ-Sports data model include: